kdabwl/SmallObjects/README.md

 	if(anOop &2) {/*it is *aPointer */} else {/* it is aCharacter */};
 else {/* it is aSmallInteger */};
 ```
 The `SmallInteger depictor` is ready for arithmetic (etc) and all else it can do is to cause overflow; the `Character depictor` has plenty of bits room for encoding `UTF8`.
-For the `*aPointer oop` the compiler can be told to use an `odd` offset instead of an `even`, all CPUs process the offset bits already in the machine instructions.
+For the `*aPointer oop` the compiler can be told to use an `odd` offset instead of an `even`, all CPUs process the offset bits already in the machine instructions … nowhere systemwise untag.